Reinhard II of Hanau

 Reinhard II of Hanau (c.
 1369 - 26 June 1451 in Hanau) was Lord of Hanau and from 1429 Count of Hanau.
-He was one of the most important member of the House of Hanau.
+He was one of the most important members of the House of Hanau.

 Youth

 The exact date of his birth is not known, not even the exact year, because in the Middle Ages a person's death date was considered far more important than their birth date, since a memorial mass would be celebrated on the death date.